-Outdoor advertising continues to rebound as it progresses toward pre-pandemic levels.
+Outdoor advertising continues to rebound as it progresses toward prepandemic levels.
 Early 2022 has been strong as audiences have returned, as people spend more time enjoying life out of the home again and as new movement patterns emerge.
-New brands/categories are contributing and advancements in data-driven targeting are helping, too.
-We forecast 21% growth for 2022, following on 2021's 18% growth rate.
-Digital OOH revenues share remain low when we compare to market like the U.K (15% vs 64%) but represent the source of growth for the coming years, especially through shopping malls and transport inventory.
-We expect outdoor to exceed its 2019 volumes by 2024, indicating that much of the growth we are seeing can still be characterized as recovery driven, supported by digital inventory.
+New brands are contributing, as are marketers in the travel category in particular, and advancements in data-driven targeting are helping, too.
+However, the aforementioned economic challenges and looming HFSS regulations present risks.
+We forecast 26% growth for 2022, following on 2021's 29% growth rate.
+Digital OOH inventory continues to represent the bulk of the business now, with 64% share at present.
+We expect outdoor to exceed its 2019 volumes by 2025, indicating that much of the growth we are seeing can still be characterized as recovery driven.

-66 Outdoor advertising continues to rebound as it progresses toward prepandemic levels; we forecast 21% growth for 2022."
+Outdoor advertising continues to rebound as it progresses toward prepandemic levels; we forecast 26% growth for 2022."